anduslim/hoiiopie/docs/complete/basics.rst

 Requests
 ---------------

-Hoiio Pie is designed to simplify your development.
+Hoiio SDK is designed to simplify your development.

 It is designed to be as simple as possible, but no simpler [2]_.